Quantum geometric tensors from sub-bundle geometry: Differential geometric setup

 The curvature of the covariant derivative $\nabla$ is the unique multilinear map

 that satisfies

 where $[X, Y]$ denotes the Lie bracket of $X$ and $Y$.
 The curvature satisfies $\Omega(X, Y) = - \Omega(Y, X)$ and (due to the compatibility of $\nabla$ with $h$)

 We emphasize that this geometric setup is more general than that of previous treatments of the quantum geometric tensor, where the parameter space was generally assumed to be $\numR^N$ and a flat connection $\nabla = \partial$ with $\Omega = 0$ was used.
+Moreover, while our analysis allows for general $\nabla$, the specific connection in concrete applications cannot be chosen arbitrarily, but is determined by the physical problem.
+For example, the relevant connection entering the semiclassical dynamics of spinors in curved spacetimes or hyperbolic Dirac materials is determined by the Levi-Civita connection and the spin structure of the spacetime manifold, as discussed in \cref{s:applications} below.